-- Members assisted DNR with Tiger Muskie fry stocking in Pineview Reservoir.
+- Members assisted UDWR with Tiger Muskie fry stocking in Pineview Reservoir.

-- Members assisted DNR on Yuba Northern Pike for state Tiger Muskie program and Willard Bay Walleye for state sterile Walleye program.
+- Members assisted UDWR on Yuba Northern Pike for state Tiger Muskie program and Willard Bay Walleye for state sterile Walleye program.

 Vision: Ensure the quality of our future tiger muskie fisheries and next generation of conservation minded anglers – our youth

 Goal: Recruit new like-minded members and promote education for the future of tiger muskie fishing.

 We may be a small group of dedicated anglers but this chapter is up and growing to make a positive impact for the state of Utah and entire Mountain West region.